 The shorter tour takes you to a small village where you’ll see a small honey factory and a candy shop.
 You’ll get to enjoy music by the locals and take a short boat ride on the Mekong.
 You’ll be encouraged to buy honey and candy and you’ll be asked for tips at the show and on your boat.
 It’s a bit off-putting but you can give a small amount or nothing at all if you prefer.

-The longer tour takes you to a floating market.
+The longer tour takes you to a floating market in the Mekong river delta town of Can Tho.
 Or you can do a multi-day tour.
 No matter what you choose, expect a bit of a show but know that your tourism dollars are helping these communities.

 15. Climb Through the Cu Chi Tunnels